ibexa/documentation-user/docs/commerce/payment/work_with_payment_methods.md

 1. In the left panel, go to **Commerce** -> **Payment methods**.
 2. Narrow down the list of displayed payment methods in one of the following ways:

-    - search for payment methods by typing part of irs name or identifier in the search box
+    - search for payment method by typing part of its name or identifier in the search box
     - filter payment methods by selecting one or more filters

     Available filters are: